Body Fat Percentage Calculator - Calculate Your Body Composition

 How Body Fat Percentage Calculator Works

-We use different formulas based on the method selected:
+We use different formulas based on the method selected to answer how to calculate body fat percentage:

 BMI Method: